AhiruSoftwareCompany/coldmirrorapp/README.md

 $ git checkout master
 ```

-- Merge changes from `upstream/master` into  your local `master` branch which syncs your forks `master` branch with our samples repository.
+- Merge changes from `upstream/master` into  your local `master` branch which syncs your forks `master` branch with our repository.

 ```
 $ git merge upstream/master
 ```

-## Import Gradle Sample project into Android Studio
+## Import Gradle project into Android Studio
 Once the project is cloned to disk you can import into Android Studio:

 * From the toolbar select **File > Import Project**, or **Import Non-Android Studio project** from the Welcome Quick Start.